1 What is Type 1 diabetes?

 2 How does the investigational medicine work?

-The investigational medicine, teplizumab, is a protein designed to regulate the immune response (the body’s defense against infection/disease) and protect the body from damage caused by T1D.
+The investigational medicine, teplizumab, is a protein designed to regulate the immune response (the body’s defence against infection/disease) and protect the body from damage caused by T1D.

 3 Will I experience any unwanted effects from the investigational medicine?

 All medicines, whether approved or investigational, may cause unwanted effects.
 The potential and known side effects of the investigational medicine are listed in the Informed Consent Form.
 If you or your child experience any discomfort during the study, you or your child can contact the study doctor at any time to discuss the best course of action.
 Throughout the study, you or your child’s health will be monitored continuously.
 You or your child’s participation in the study will be stopped if you, your child, or the study doctor have any concerns.